pinglu85/algoExpert/Easy/binary-search.md

 The overarching logic of Binary Search is:

 1. Find the middle number in the sorted array.
 2. Compare the middle number to the target.
-Eliminate half of the array, which means we don't need to explore the integers in that half, depending on where the target would be located compared to the middle number:
+Eliminate half of the array, depending on where the target would be located compared to the middle number:

    - If the target is equal to the middle number, then we have found the target.